 What Types of Damages Are Available To Uber Accident Victims?

 You may be entitled to receive compensation for:

 - Lost wages

 To receive fair compensation, you have to prove the damages you suffered because of the accident.

 Can I Recover Damages If I’m Being Blamed for an Uber Accident in Florida?

 Yes.
-Under Florida’s pure comparative fault laws, your settlement or verdict can be reduced in proportion to your percentage of fault.
-If the insurance company proves you were 40% liable, your settlement will be reduced by 40%.
+Under Florida’s modified comparative fault laws, your settlement or verdict can be reduced in proportion to your percentage of fault.
+If you share more than half the fault, you cannot recover compensation.

 We’ll Fight To Recover Compensation for All of Your Uber Accident Injuries

 Uber and Lyft accidents can cause serious injuries.